About Professional Studies

 Contact the Office of Graduate and Professional Studies to learn more about courses currently offered in hybrid or online formats.

 Professional Studies provide courses of study through on-campus classes and online classes.
-All programs require some on-campus class attendance.
-Due to restrictive state regulations, Barton College is not permitted to provide online courses or instruction to students outside the state of North Carolina.
+Some programs are fully online while others require some on-campus class attendance.
 Online courses offered at Barton College are intended to provide opportunities to teach current students in more flexible ways and to provide working adults in the region with alternative learning opportunities.